dreamcatcher-tech/network/Inbox/2024-04-05 1407 enter the queue.md

 Seems to make the most sense to call core as a pierce.
 In effect, this makes the artifact atomic queue be the queue for all artifact calls in the system.
 So the clients can only ever do pierces as their only function

+Seems a good strength that artifact is itself callable via the pierce interface ?

 ### Pierce with a watcher
 Make a 5th queue message, which is an artifact function call